 Watching, Liking, Subscribing, Commenting your favorite quote of the film, and Sharing are the most effective ways to help.
 It's simple and doesn't cost anybody anything.
 Just the way we like it.

-Another way to help (if you would like, honestly no pressure) is to check out our store where you can buy a GGP Shirt or Sticker (and maybe a GGP hat in the future) ****Edit: You can buy a GGP Shirt, Hoodie, and/or Hat**** Your purchase will go to covering the cost of the products, and then split between the cast and crew.
+Another way to help (if you would like, honestly no pressure) is to check out our store where you can buy a GGP Shirt or Sticker (and maybe a GGP hat in the future) ****Edit: You can buy a GGP Shirt, Hoodie, Beanie and/or Hat**** Your purchase will go to covering the cost of the products, and then split between the cast and crew.
 Approximately $16 covers the cost to make the Tee, while the leftovers will be split between the cast and crew of Beyond the Shadows.
 For our Hoodies, it costs us approximately $21 to dropship, with the rest being split between the cast and crew of Beyond the Shadows.
 Our beanies cost about $17 to dropship, with the rest being split.
-And finally, our hats cost us about $14 to dropship, with the rest being split between the cast and crew.
+And finally, our hats cost us about $21 to dropship, with the rest being split between the cast and crew.